 - Collaboration between, education, health and social care services to provide support

 - High quality provision to meet the needs of children and young people with SEN

 How will the school staff support my young person?

 All young people at Underley Garden School have an Education, Health and Care Plan.
 These documents outline the needs of your child and recommend the provision, resources, approaches and multi-agency involvement required to meet those needs.
-The outcomes of the Education, Health and Care Plan are broken down into smaller targets described on the young person’s Individual Development Plan (IDP).
+The outcomes of the Education, Health and Care Plan are broken down into smaller targets and worked on through our Joint target system we have in place, working closely with parents, carers and our therapy team.
 Targets are set and the progress made is reviewed and reported to parents and young people each term.
-All staff who teach your child are working on enabling your child to meet their IDP targets.
+All staff who teach your child are working on enabling your child to meet their joint targets.
 We use continual teacher assessment to identify how well students are making progress academically and in terms of identified needs.
 We use this information to tailor learning to work on any areas that need to be developed.

-At Underley Garden School we work closely with our own multi-disciplinary team which consists of Speech and Language Therapists, Occupational Therapists, Educational Psychologists, Learning Disability and General Nurses, consultant psychiatrist and healthcare practitioners to ensure that all of the needs that are outlined in the Education, Health and Care Plan are met.
+At Underley Garden School we work closely with our own multi-disciplinary team which consists of Speech and Language Therapists, Occupational Therapists, Educational Psychologists, Learning Disability and General Nurses, consultant psychiatrist and clinical psychologist and SENCO as well as healthcare practitioners to ensure that all of the needs that are outlined in the Education, Health and Care Plan are met.

 Young people who are resident in the children’s home have a care plan which identifies their developmental needs and how these are to be met.
 These plans are informed by all relevant assessments, the Education, Health and Care Plans are drawn up in consultation with the young person, their parents and social worker.

 Young people have daily contact with their Form Tutor and dedicated team of assistants, the Form Tutor is usually the first point of contact for parents for school through emails, phone conversations or meetings.